How to Make a Simple Chicken Curry at Home: Four Recipes

 Here are four ways to make an incredible chicken curry at home.
-We’ll start with an easy recipe for a classic North American yellow curry (method 1), then take a look at Master Indian’s spice kits (method 2), a more authentic simple North Indian chicken curry (method 3), and finally a recipe for Daiwahala chicken (method 4), one of the simplest and mildest authentic recipes you will find.
+We’ll start with an easy recipe for a classic North American yellow curry (method 1), then take a look at Master Indian’s spice kits (method 2), a more authentic simple North Indian chicken curry (method 3), and finally a recipe for Daiwahala chicken (method 4), one of the simplest and pleasing authentic recipes you will find.

 Method 1: Making a Simple Delicious Western-Style Yellow Chicken Curry at Home.